The Junction Inn reopened 1st November 2023 as Woodies at the Junction Inn. Beer range shown is that for its reopening day.

 Listed status: II

 Handy for St Denys station and a master-class in the way pubs used to be.
 It was built in 1876 and the fittings probably date back to that time.
-Marstons took over from the Winchester brewery in 1929 and added their imprint with a series of frosted windows but these have recently been removed, They denoted the various old room names and their actual existence can still be ascertained, partly thanks to the survival of remnants of the internal screens.
+Marstons took over from the Winchester brewery in 1929 and added their imprint with a series of frosted windows but these have recently been removed.
+They denoted the various old room names and their actual existence can still be ascertained, partly thanks to the survival of remnants of the internal screens, although some partitions have been altered or reduced in size in recent years.
 On the right is the public bar (not actually named and now perhaps the combination of two spaces, hence the two outside doors), then the jug and bottle, private bar and saloon.
 What's extraordinary is the way these small drinkers’ spaces wrap around the serving area and are almost subordinate to it in scale.
 Unusually there is a Victorian fireplace within the serving area.
-After a fire in 2012 (which affected the upper floors) the woodwork in the pub was, unfortunately, given a pastel hue but a recent refurbishment has resulted in a more appropriate colour scheme.
-In the 1990s there were changes on the left-hand side and the room behind the saloon was created out of the former ground-floor cellar and another room was created in an extension.
+The woodwork, formerly varnished, is now painted dark green.
+The splendid Victorian bar back (L-shaped behind the curved counter) has recently been restored in matt charcoal black.
+In the 1990s there were changes on the left-hand side of the pub and the room behind the saloon was created out of the former ground-floor cellar and another room was created in an extension.
 The toilets on the left are modern but have an old, relocated penny-in-the-slot machine.

 There is a splendid Victorian curved bar counter and a two-sided elaborate bar back with sets of drawers in both parts; also a Victorian fireplace behind the bar - a very rare survivor.
-Attached to the bar counter are remnants of the glazed partitions that separated the public bar on the right (possibly two small rooms at some time in the past), the Bottle & Jug – the partition was removed and two pieces of it are now attached to the wall of the public bar - a private bar and a saloon on the left.
-The partition between the public bar and former Bottle and Jug had been a very rare survivor having a door with a clearance of only 5 ft 6 ins.
+Remnants of the glazed partitions that separated the public bar on the right (possibly two small rooms at some time in the past) remain attached to the exterior walls: the compartments (still discernible) previously included a Bottle & Jug a public and a private bar and a saloon on the left.
+The partition between the public bar and former Bottle and Jug had been a very rare survivor having a door with a clearance of only 5 ft 6 ins but the timberwork surrounding this opening has recently been removed and the partition shortened.
 There is lots of old panelling around the pub and a Victorian tiled fireplace.
 Note the port-hole windows which can still be opened in warm weather.

-Update 2013: The pub suffered a serious fire in February 2012 which mainly affected the upper floors.
-As part of the restoration a lot of the original woodwork was painted in pastel colours but more appropriate hues have recently appeared.
+The pub suffered a serious fire in February 2012 which mainly affected the upper floors.
+As part of the restoration a lot of the original woodwork was painted in incongruous pastel colours but they are now a pleasing shade of dark green.

 This Pub serves no changing beers and 3 regular beers.